The only thing I wanted to do in Oak Glen Preserve, besides picking apples, was check out The Wildlands Conservancy.

 Trip Planning Essentials

 The Oak Glen Preserve shares a parking lot with the popular Los Rios Rancho.
 Click here for The Wildlands Conservancy trail map.

 - Plan to go on a weekend

 - ARRIVE EARLY in the day during apple picking season – this place gets busy as the day progresses.
 The earlier you arrive, the easier time you’ll have with parking.

 - If I were to go again, I’d plan to get to the parking lot between 8 and 8:30am during apple picking.
 The ranger told us it’s much quieter along the trails during the off-season — so you wouldn’t be so constrained about arriving early.

 - LOTS of hills and some steps if you do the full loop.
 Be prepared for uneven ground.
 Babies would do best in backpacks or baby slings.
 Jogger strollers would work for the short loop.
 Be prepared for a tight squeeze and some switchbacks on the longer loop and navigating some log stairs.

-- Three nice restrooms: 1) near the BBQ/Store and parking lot, 2) at the start of the Nature Trail before the California Tree Trail, and 3) at the end of the Nature Trail in Oak Knoll Park.
+- Three nice restrooms: 1) near the BBQ/Store and parking lot (currently under construction in 2023), 2) at the start of the Nature Trail before the California Tree Trail, and 3) at the end of the Nature Trail in Oak Knoll Park.

 - Bring a big picnic lunch to enjoy down in Oak Knoll Park at the end of your hike.